voothi/20241223170748-kardenwort/README.md

 >
 > This restriction applies when text is passed directly via the `--text` argument or from standard input (stdin), which is a common method for integration with tools like GoldenDict.
 >
 > To process **multi-line text** in GoldenDict, you must bypass these convenient `.cmd` scripts.
-The correct approach is to configure GoldenDict to call the `kardenwort.py` or `kardenwort_runner.py` script directly.
+The correct approach is to configure GoldenDict to call the `kardenwort_runner.py` script directly, utilizing the `--multi-text` flag.
 You can find the correct commands for this in the provided configuration file: **`docs/kardenwort-goldendict-config.txt`**.

 ### GoldenDict-ng Integration
 Create vocabulary lists or Anki cards instantly from any word or phrase you look up in GoldenDict.
 This is a powerful workflow for on-the-fly analysis.